unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 Your mystical connection to the land infuses you with the ability to cast certain tek skills.
 At 3rd, 5th, 7th, and 9th level you gain access to circle tek skills connected to the land where you became a morph.
 Choose that land—arctic, coast, desert, forest, grassland, mountain, or swamp—and consult the associated list of tek skills.

-Once you gain access to a circle tek skill, you always have it prepared, and it doesn’t count against the number of tek skills you can prepare each day.
-If you gain access to a tek skill that doesn’t appear on the morph tek skill list, the tek skill is nonetheless a morph tek skill for you.
+Once you gain access to a circle tek skill, you always have it prepared, and it doesn't count against the number of tek skills you can prepare each day.
+If you gain access to a tek skill that doesn't appear on the morph tek skill list, the tek skill is nonetheless a morph tek skill for you.

 **Arctic (table)**